-DNA Isolation and Microsatellite Multiplexes – We will isolate nuclear DNA from fin clips using the Spin-Column protocol for Purification of Total DNA from Animal Tissue in the DNeasy Blood and Tissue Kit (Q).
+DNA Isolation and Microsatellite Multiplexes – We will isolate nuclear DNA from fin clips using the Spin-Column protocol for Purification of Total DNA from Animal Tissue in the DNeasy Blood and Tissue Kit (QIAGEN, Germantown, MD).
 DNA concentrations (ng/uL) in each extract will be quantified using a ND-1000 Spectrophotometer.
-We will amplify microsatellite fragments through PCR in three multiplex reactions based on optimal annealing temperatures—previously determined by running each individual locus on a gradient PCR—and allele sizes at each locus using an Eppendorf™ Thermocycler.
-The Multiplex 1 reaction included Mdo4, Mdo5, Mdo6, and Mdo1 run at an optimal annealing temperature of 54.1 C. Multiplex 2 included Mdo7, Mdo8, Mdo9, Mdo10, and Mdo2 run at an optimal annealing temperature of 55.4 C. Multiplex 3 included Lma21 and Mdo3 run at an optimal annealing temperature of 52.8 °C. Multiplexes will be run in 8 uL reactions and will consist of Platinum® PCR Multiplex Master Mix (Applied Biosystems, Inc.), , BSA, GC enhancer (Applied Biosystems, Inc.), and 1.5 uL template DNA.
+We will amplify microsatellite fragments through polymerase chain reaction (PCR) in three multiplex reactions based on optimal annealing temperatures—previously determined by running each individual locus on a gradient PCR—and allele sizes at each locus using an Eppendorf™ Thermocycler.
+Multiplexes will be run in 8 uL reactions and will consist of 1X Platinum® PCR Multiplex Master Mix (Applied Biosystems, Inc., Foster City, California), 0.4uM reverse primers, 0.4uM fluorescently labeled forward primers, 0.8mM BSA, 1X GC enhancer (Applied Biosystems, Inc., Foster City, California), and 1.5 uL template DNA.
 Apart from differing annealing temperature settings, we will use the following parameters for PCR amplification: 95 °C for 15 minutes, 35 cycles of 94 °C for 30 seconds, optimal annealing temperature for 90 seconds, and 72 °C for 1 minute, and 1 cycle of 60 °C for 30 minutes.
-PCR products will be held at 4 °C until they are removed for gel electrophoresis imaging. will will will include (Table 2).
+PCR products will be held at 4 °C until they are removed for gel electrophoresis imaging.
+The Multiplex 1 reaction will include Mdo4, Mdo5, Mdo6, and Mdo1 run at an optimal annealing temperature of 54.1 C. Multiplex 2 will include Mdo7, Mdo8, Mdo9, Mdo10, and Mdo2 run at an optimal annealing temperature of 55.4 C. Multiplex 3 will include Lma21 and Mdo3 run at an optimal annealing temperature of 52.8 °C (Table 2).

 Table 2.
 Microsatellite Multiplexes for Fragment Analysis.